goodalexander/goodalexander.github.io/content/posts/web4.md

 As a result -- starting in the middle of 2025, the story will stop being “Man I’m too lazy to sign up for that complex protocol that owns my data” to “If I don’t sign up for some sort of system to license my work or have an economic model, I won’t be able to make money as a creator”.

 However - even if this is largely true right now, the user interfaces of all Web3 products is still so complex that they’re not seeing traction going up.

+## Web 4 Is the Solution to this Existential Issue

 Meet Web 4.
 The theory of Web 4 is that AI agents will manage the complex relationship between users and AI models which use blockchains as a data sharing, dispute resolution and governance mechanism.